 It was a well-organised, excellent day out.
 The friend who won the auction was really pleased with the experience, and I got lucky with my invite.
-He earned his Hilton Honors points from a mixture of spend on his Citi Prestige Visa, and stays at Hilton properties.
+He earned his Hilton Honors points from a mixture of spend on his Citi Prestige Mastercard, and stays at Hilton properties.

 How to earn Hilton Honors points

-One of the more appealing credit card options for transferring points to Hilton is from the Citi Prestige Visa, which offers a transfer rate of 1 Hilton Honors point per Citi Rewards point, or an equivalent of 2 Honors points per dollar spent domestically, or 5 points per dollar on spend overseas.
+One of the more appealing credit card options for transferring points to Hilton is from the Citi Prestige Mastercard, which offers a transfer rate of 1 Hilton Honors point per Citi Rewards point, or an equivalent of 2 Honors points per dollar spent domestically, or 5 points per dollar on spend overseas.

 Otherwise, here’s some links to some more summaries on Hilton Honors earning options: